overtone/emacs-live/README.md

 * `live-pack-lib-dir` this returns the path of the lib dir for the current pack
 * `live-load-config-file` loads a config file located in the config dir of the current pack

 It is recommended that you place your own personal packs within `packs/user`.
+See the user-pack's README for more information.

 ## Feedback